ckRobinson/multi-column-markdown/README.md

 <br><br>

-# Depreciated
+# Depricated
-These syntax options are currently still supported but are being depreciated for the newer syntax above.
+These syntax options are currently still supported but are being depricated for the newer syntax above.

+#### **Code-Block Start Tags**
+> \```start-multi-column\
+> \```

+and

+> \```multi-column-start\
+> \```

+This syntax has been entierly depricated due to many compounding issues caused by MCM conflicting with Obsidian syntax.
+Notes will display an error on each column region until the syntax is updated.
+You can use the global syntax update featuer within the settings window, or the note specific command "Fix Multi-Column Syntax in File" within the Command Pallete

 #### **Start Multi-Column Region:**
 - === start-multi-column: A_unique_region_ID_2